flatironinstitute/Cryo-EM-Heterogeneity-Challenge-1/README.md

 # Running
 If you want to run our code on the full challenge data, or you own local data, please complete the following steps

-### 1. Dowload the full challenge data from [The Inaugural Flatiron Institute Cryo-EM Heterogeneity Community Challenge](https://osf.io/8h6fz/)
+### 1. Download the full challenge data from [The Inaugural Flatiron Institute Cryo-EM Heterogeneity Community Challenge](https://osf.io/8h6fz/)
 You can do this through the web browser, or programatically with wget (you can get inspiration from [this script](https://github.com/flatironinstitute/Cryo-EM-Heterogeneity-Challenge-1/blob/main/tests/scripts/fetch_test_data.sh), which is just for the test data, not the full datasets)

 ### 2. Modify the config files and run the commands on the full challenge data